jimCresswell/general-JS-test-automation-demo/README.md

 # Pact JS Demo
 This is a general functional test automation demo for JavaScript digital services.
 The project has a provider service, which manages data about pollinator supporting plants (with a focus on the UK/northern Europe), and a consumer service which takes that data, enhances it with more data from Wikipedia, and renders the result in a web GUI.
-The services communicate over HTTP and the consumer serves the web GUI on `localhost`.
+The services communicate over HTTP and serve their results on `localhost`.

+The automated tests operate a different levels, from unit to individual service e2e test to whole-of-product tests.
+The project includes a consumer driven contract testing (CDCT) demo using [Pact JS](https://github.com/pact-foundation/pact-js).
+See [below](#consumer-driven-contract-testing-with-pact-js) for more information.

+---
 Effectively the product takes this
 ```json
 {